dolbeysystems/fusion-cac-web-docs/content/coding-user-guide/coding-a-patient-chart/loading-accounts/_index.md

 assigned Workgroup will automatically load the next chart in the selected Workgroup upon Save, Submit, or Cancel.
 You can discontinue Auto-Load at any time by unchecking the {{% icon icon="square" %}} Auto-Load box.
-This will return you to the Assigned to Workgroup for manual selection of the next chart in the selected Workgroup.
+This will return you to the "Assigned to Workgroup" for manual selection of the next chart in the selected Workgroup.

 > [!note] Auto-load Uses Filter/Sort
-> Auto-load will load the next chart using the filters and sorts that you have
+> Auto-load will load the next account using the filters and sorts that you have
 > applied to your Workgroup.

 ![Auto-Load NavBar](image-104.jpg)

-Fusion CAC will automatically open the next account in your assigned Workgroup after you {{% button %}} ancel{{% /button %}},
+Fusion CAC will automatically open the next account in your assigned Workgroup after you {{% button %}}Cancel{{% /button %}},
 {{% button %}}Save{{% /button %}} or {{% button %}}Submit{{% /button %}} the
 current account.